How Much Does Workers' Comp Pay in New York?

 Temporary Disability Benefits

-Temporary Lost Wage Benefits are designed to replace part of your income lost due to a work-related injury or illness.
-To calculate these benefits, you need to determine your Average Weekly Wage (AWW).
-This is calculated based on your gross wages over the last 52 weeks, including any overtime.
+Temporary Lost Wage Benefits help make up for some of the income you’re losing because of a work-related injury or illness.
+To figure out how much you’ll get, you first need to know your Average Weekly Wage (AWW).
+This is calculated based on your total gross wages over the past 52 weeks, including any overtime you worked.

-For example, if you earn $25/hour and work an average of 36 hours per week over the last year, your AWW would be $900.
+For example, if you make $25 an hour and usually work about 36 hours a week, your AWW would be $900.

-Next, you need to understand your Degree of Disability, which is a medical determination reflecting the extent of your injury and your reduced capacity to earn wages.
-A 100% disability means you are totally unable to work, while anything less is considered a partial disability, with percentages ranging from 25% to 99%.
+Next, you need to know your Degree of Disability, which is a medical assessment showing how bad your injury is and how much it’s affecting your ability to work.
+If you’re 100% disabled, you can’t work at all.
+Anything less is considered a partial disability, with percentages between 25% and 99%.

 Permanent Disability Payments

-1. Schedule Loss-of-Use Awards: These are for injuries to extremities, eyes, ears, or face.
-The benefit amount is based on the percentage of disability, your AWW, and the specific body part injured.
-The New York Workers’ Compensation Law specifies the maximum number of weeks of benefits for each body part.
-Multiply this by your percentage of disability and then by two-thirds of your AWW to determine your total award.
+These are for injuries to body parts like arms, legs, eyes, ears, or your face.
+The amount you get depends on the percentage of disability, your AWW, and which body part is injured.
+The New York Workers’ Comp Law sets the max number of weeks for each body part.
+To figure out your total award, multiply the number of weeks by your percentage of disability, then multiply that by two-thirds of your AWW.

 Maximizing Your Workers' Compensation Benefits